MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/wrong-number-of-arguments-error-450.md

 # Wrong number of arguments (Error 450)

-The number of [arguments](../../Glossary/vbe-glossary.md#argument) to a procedure must match the number of[parameters](../../Glossary/vbe-glossary.md#parameter) in the[procedure's](../../Glossary/vbe-glossary.md#procedure) definition.
+The number of [arguments](../../Glossary/vbe-glossary.md#argument) to a procedure must match the number of[parameters](../../Glossary/vbe-glossary.md#parameter) in the [procedure's](../../Glossary/vbe-glossary.md#procedure) definition.
 This error has the following causes and solutions: